nus-cs2103-AY2324S1/ip/docs/README.md

 ### Listing tasks with date marked

-Shows the tasks as well as the deadlines you set for them :+1:
+Shows the tasks as well as the deadlines you set for them

+### Finding tasks from keyword

+MeowBot can also find tasks from a specified keyword!

 ## Usage